Chepstow Town Gate: History

 Tolls were collected at the Gate on animals and goods taken into the market place, and by people who bought livestock at the town's fairs.
 In 1648, the Gate was the scene of a skirmish between the town's Royalist defenders and troops led by Oliver Cromwell, who gained entry to the town and besieged and won the Castle.
 In 1756, country people and colliers from the nearby Forest of Dean raided the town, and had to be driven off by guns mounted on the Town Gate and on the Wye Bridge.
 Tolls continued to be collected until the death of the last "Keeper of the Gate" in 1874.

 The Gate was part of the properties of the Dukes of Beaufort after they inherited the lordship.
 In 1899, the 9th Duke put the building up for sale but, at the auction, C.W.
 Whalley, the Chairman of the Town Council, persuaded his representatives that the building be donated to the town.
 A plaque attached to the building records the Town Council's thanks to the Duke.
 The tiled pedestrian pathway on the southern side of the arch was cut through the Gate House and opened in 1928.
 The room over the archway was used in later centuries as a storeroom, workshop and office, before becoming the first home of the town's museum in 1949.
-A full restoration of the building took place in 1985-86, when an internal doorway apparently dating to the thirteenth century was discovered.
-A plaque to mark the building's restoration, designed and decorated by local artist Keith Underwood in the style of the eroded coats of arms to either side of it, was unveiled in March 1986 by the 11th Duke of Beaufort.
+A full restoration of the building took place in 1985–86, when an internal doorway apparently dating to the thirteenth century was discovered.
+A plaque to mark the building's restoration, designed and decorated by local artist Keith Underwood in the style of the eroded coats of arms to either side of it, was unveiled in April 1988 by the 11th Duke of Beaufort.

 The Town Gate was given Grade I Listed Building status on 12 June 1950.
 Road access through the single carriageway arch is controlled by traffic lights in three directions: east, north and west.
+The Gate was closed to road traffic for over two years during the COVID pandemic, between June 2020 and August 2022.

+In December 2024, the current Duke of Beaufort visited Chepstow to mark the 500th anniversary of the town's Charter and rebuilding of the Arch in 1524.